 6. East Side Gallery

-9.Walk the wall
+9.Walk or cycle the Berlin wall

 I saved this one for last.
 The most famous border crossing between the former East and West has unfortunately turned into a big tourist trap.
 The old border control booth is now a replica in which a poor soul, dressed up as an American soldier, poses for pictures with the hordes of tourists wandering about the place.
 Well, he’s probably not that poor, since he is expecting a tip for that privilege!